Playboard

 Castling

-• The king and the chosen rook have not moved
+• Neither the king nor the chosen rook has moved yet

 • There are no pieces between them